stuartpb/Spiff.scad/README.md

 ## Requirements

-Spiff.scad uses [scope](https://github.com/openscad/openscad/pull/338) and
+Spiff.scad uses [scope](https://github.com/openscad/openscad/pull/338) to
-[recursion](https://github.com/openscad/openscad/issues/116), so you will need a recent (post-June 2013) development snapshot of OpenSCAD to use it.
+achieve variable widths, so you will need a recent (June 2013) development snapshot of OpenSCAD to use it.

 If you're stuck on an older version of OpenSCAD, you can still generate the equivalent code for a font using [poorman-spiff](https://github.com/stuartpb/poorman-spiff).

-Spiff.scad uses recursion to achieve variable widths.
 Due to OpenSCAD's recursion limit, you may encounter problems writing longer strings.
 If this happens, try breaking your write call up into multiple calls with shorter strings.